Staggerlee011/serialexperiments/content/posts/kubernetes-port-forward-already-in-use.md

 ---
 title: "Kubectl port forwarding - address already in use"
 date: "2021-01-26"
-description: "Collection of resources for learning / managing EKS"
+summary: "Collection of resources for learning / managing EKS"
 tags: [
     "kubernetes",
     "linux"